 Help Seniors Avoid the Holiday Blues

-Here are some suggestions to help the seniors in your life enjoy the holidays, not dread them.
-These are from American Medical Resource Institute, Inc.
+Here are some ways you can help the seniors in your life enjoy the holidays, not dread them.
+These are from the American Medical Resource Institute, Inc.

 Let them help with holiday planning.